-Recreational boat owners in the U.S. are required to register their vessels with their respective state governments unless they have documented their boats with the federal government.
+Recreational boat owners in the U.S. are required to register their vessels with their respective state governments.
 I won’t get into each state’s myriad requirements for registration, since some have two year registration, some three, and they all have different agencies responsible for management.
 Here’s a link to your particular state’s rules for boat registration.
-That saves me enough space to explain some of the advantages of federally documenting your vessel instead.
+That saves me enough space to outline some of the basics of federal documentation.

 Documenting vessels started as a way for the federal government to manage commercial shipping and its resultant taxes on merchant cargoes.
 Today the U.S. Coast Guard is in charge of documentation, and there are multiple types of vessels that can be documented, including recreational vessels.
 Any documented vessel may be used for recreational purposes, regardless of its endorsement, but a vessel documented with a recreational endorsement only may not be used for any other purpose.
 If you want to run a commercial fishing charter business on your boat, you will have to document your vessel with a fishing designation even if you use it at other times for pleasure.